Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Discussion

 To reproduce the ethnicity-specific attack rate data from Aotearoa's first Omicron wave with an SEIR model required substantial differences in transmission rates between ethnicities.
 These transmission rates represent differences in social interactions and not biological responses, i.e., there is not a biological difference between ethnicities.
-Māori, Pacific Peoples, and Asians had transmission rates 1.28, 1.99, and 0.88 times higher than New Zealand Europeans under the assumption of proportionate mixing.
-This result was consistent with findings from Ma et al.; however, the relative differences in our transmission rates were slightly lower than for Ma et al. (2.25, 1.62, 0.86, and 1.28 times the non-Hispanic white rate in New York City for Hispanics or Latinos, non-Hispanic Black people, non-Hispanic Asians, and multiracial or other people, respectively) \cite{ma_modeling_2021}.
-Like Ma et al., we found that relative differences between contact rates were smaller under the assumption of assortative mixing as opposed to proportionate mixing. $\epsilon$ was significantly lower than the Ma et al. value, being 18.0\% instead of 46\% in New York City.
-Reasons for these differences in the Aotearoa context, covered in the next paragraphs, could include workplace, average household occupancy, or age-distribution effects.
+The M\=aori, Pacific, and Asian transmission rates were estimated to be 1.19, 1.87, and 0.85 times higher than European/Other rate under the assumption of proportionate mixing.
+The approximate magnitude of the relative differences in transmission rates between groups was consistent with findings from Ma et al. \cite{ma_modeling_2021} for New York in 2020; however, the relative differences in our transmission rates were slightly lower than for Ma et al. (2.25, 1.62, 0.86, and 1.28 times the non-Hispanic White rate in New York City for the Hispanic or Latino, non-Hispanic Black, non-Hispanic Asian, and multiracial or other groups, respectively) \cite{ma_modeling_2021}.
+Like Ma et al., we found that relative differences between transmission rates were smaller under the assumption of assortative mixing as opposed to proportionate mixing.
+The estimated value of the assortativity constant $\epsilon$ was significantly lower than the Ma et al. value, being 18.3\% instead of 46\% in New York City.
+Reasons for these differences in the Aotearoa context, covered in the next section, could include workplace, average household occupancy, or age-distribution effects.